 - Doxware (or leakware) threatens to publish your stolen information online if you don’t pay up.
 We all store sensitive files on our PCs (from contracts and personal documents to embarrassing photos), so it’s easy to see why that might cause panic.

 - RaaS (Ransomware as a Service) is malware hosted anonymously by a hacker who handles everything — distributing the ransomware, collecting payments, managing decryptors — in exchange for a cut of the ransom.

-Your mobile devices aren’t safe either.
-Security experts have found Android ransomware attacks have increased by 50%.
+Your Android mobile devices aren’t safe from ransomware either.
 There’s even a WannaCry copycat which spreads on gaming forums and targets Android devices in China.
 Since data can easily be restored by syncing devices, cyber criminals often prefer blocking your smartphone instead of just encrypting files.

 And even though it takes more than opening an email attachment or clicking on a link to infect Apple devices, Mac ransomware is also on the rise.
 The latest malware affecting Macs appears to have been coded by software engineers with a specialty in OS X. Cyber criminals often target iCloud accounts or attempt to lock smartphones through the Find My iPhone system.

 With dozens of malware toolkits available on the Internet’s black market, hackers have a solid base to build on.
 Recent attacks have shown that cyber criminals put a lot of effort into improving their code, adding features that make detection more difficult, and fine-tuning their malicious emails to make them look legitimate.

 Let’s have a closer look at the biggest ransomware attacks in 2017, WannaCry and Petna.